 - Preheated the smoker to 375 degrees F.

 - While the smoker preheats, wash and dry the potatoes.4 russet potatoes

 - Poke each a few times with the tines of a fork.

-- Rub the potatoes with the olive oil, covering entirely.1 tablespoon Olive oil
+- Rub the potatoes with the olive oil, covering entirely.1 tbsp Olive oil

-- Sprinkle the spice mixtures in a wide bowl or shallow dish and mix to combine1 tablespoon Garlic junkie spice blend, 1 tablespoon sour cream and onion spice blend
+- Sprinkle the spice mixtures in a wide bowl or shallow dish and mix to combine1 tbsp Garlic junkie spice blend, 1 tbsp sour cream and onion spice blend

 - Roll the potato on the seasoning to create a thick later.

-- Sprinkle all over with salt.1 teaspoon Salt
+- Sprinkle all over with salt.1 tsp Salt

 Smoke the Potatoes